KSMC-TS/windows-virtual-desktop/README.md

 [WVD Admin](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/)

 - Follow the instructions to create AzureAD Service Account for WVD Admin and assign appropriate permissions/roles
+    - New App Registration
+    - Assign API permissions
+    - Assign roles on RG and VNET
+    - Make sure 'Microsoft.DesktopVirtualization' provider is registerd on subscription

 - This service account will be used to make changes through the app.
 Follow the instructions to configure connection to client’s Azure tenant using the service account.